 Minimizing someone’s pain is the opposite of empathy.

-In Everything Happens for a Reason: And Other Lies I've Loved, professor Kate Bowler calls this “the tyranny of prescriptive joy.”
-In spite of the “listener’s intentions, telling someone to “look on the bright side” when they really need you to listen has also been shown to actually intensify the negative emotions.
+In Everything Happens for a Reason: And Other Lies I've Loved, Professor Kate Bowler calls this “the tyranny of prescriptive joy.”
+In spite of the “listener’s intentions, telling someone to “look on the bright side” when they really need you to listen has also been shown to actually intensify negative emotions.

 Much like unsolicited advice, toxic positivity is certainly a block to listening.